kareem0913/simple-ecommerce/README.md

 ## Features

-- User Registration with jwt for api , and built in laravel for web view.
+- User Registration with jwt for api , and auth built in laravel for web view.
 - User Login and Logout
 - CRUD operations for products.
 - RESTful API endpoints for all features